 As part of these free programs and services, the GRWDB and New Jersey Department of Labor & Workforce Development (NJDOL) can provide funding and resources to support businesses and non-profit organizations in Hunterdon and Somerset Counties.
 The programs — job postings and job fairs, On-the-Job Training, Incumbent Worker Training, SkillUp Greater Raritan and many more — assist employers with hiring, training and retention.
 Click here for the flyer detailing some resources for our area’s business partners.

 Key system partners are the NJDOL’s Business Services Representatives, who are focused on the needs of employers.
 They connect employers to different state and regional resources, from special job-funding opportunities like On-the-Job Training to a job matching job seekers to open positions, UpSkilling/Reskilling training to help defray the cost of training existing employees, in-person and virtual Recruitment Events, and much more.
 Employers in Hunterdon and Somerset Counties can contact state Business Services Representative Karen Araujo at Karen.Araujo@dol.nj.gov for general information and details.
+For more information about state On-the-Job Training programs, email Jessica.Johannesen@do.nj.gov.

 In addition, local employers can post their job opportunities for no cost on usnlx.com (the National Labor Exchange) and be linked to county State Business Representatives for further services.